- Superb residential development opportunity

 - Four bedroom Farmhouse in need of modernisation

 - Generous plot for Farmhouse of 0.29 of an acre

-- Brick barn with Planning consent to convert to three dwellings
+- Brick barns having recently lapsed Planning consent to convert to three dwellings

 - Barns plot extending to 0.55 Acres